 CCR Technology Development Awards enable the development of ground-breaking new methods and technology in the PI’s laboratory, and can be in any area of biomedicine ranging from basic research tools to clinical technology.
 Funding will be provided for three years and up to $125,000 per year to cover personnel and supply costs.

 CCR Synergy Awards support the formation of research teams composed of closely interacting and collaborating basic, translational and/or clinical scientists to perform high-impact collaborative projects.
 Basic research, as well as translational/clinical projects working towards “bench to bedside” and/or “bedside to bench” advances are encouraged.
 Funding will be provided for three years with the possibility of a maximum two year extension and up to $350,000 per year to cover personnel and supply costs

 CCR New Directions Awards facilitate the pursuit of studies with great potential to lead to groundbreaking advances beyond the investigator’s immediate field and with high relevance to the broader biomedical community.
 Proposals must represent a significant divergence from the PI’s research focus.
 Funding will be provided for three years with up to $125,000 per year to cover personnel and supply costs.

 CCR-DCEG Collaborative Awards foster integrative research that builds on DCEG expertise in population-based epidemiology and CCR expertise in basic biology and clinical research.
 Projects should be focused on high-impact problems in the areas of cancer mechanism, diagnosis, prognosis, susceptibility, predisposition, or prevention.
 Funding will be provided for three years to cover personnel and supply costs.
-CCR PIs will receive up to $125,000 per year to cover personnel and supply costs.
+CCR PIs will receive up to $125,000 per year and DCEG PIs up to $85,000 per year.